 Sometimes, lesions resolve to leave localised subcutaneous atrophy (lipodystrophy).

-Panniculitis is diagnosed by a combination of clinical features, biopsy findings and microbiological culture.
+Panniculitis is diagnosed and classified by a combination of clinical features, biopsy findings and microbiological culture.
 Sometimes other investigations are necessary.

 Treatment of panniculitis includes: